Campus Improvement Plan

 Problem Statement 1: Sherwood has a very diverse population.
 Being diverse has advantages and disadvantages.
 Sometimes it is difficult for families to relate to one another coming from different backgrounds.
 Root Cause: The root causes of this could be due to differences in language and culture.

-Problem Statement 2: Sherwood Elementary students receiving special education have increased from 72 students-16.4% to 84 students-18.8%.
+Problem Statement 2: Sherwood Elementary students receiving special education have increased to 18.8%.
 Root Cause: The root cause could be due to our campus strengthening the RTI/SSC process.
 We have been able to identify students earlier in their educational journey.

 Student Achievement